 This is actually one of the most difficult questions to answer as shiatsu massage is one of those things that it’s easier to experience than have explained to you.
 However, I’ll try!

-Shiatsu is a Japanese physical hands-on massage therapy that can help you with a whole range of physical, emotional or mental issues and conditions.
-It is usually, though not always, done on a futon on the floor and the person being treated remains clothed throughout the treatment.
+Shiatsu is a Japanese physical hands-on massage therapy used to stimulate the body’s healing ability by applying pressure to points across the body.
+It is usually, though not always, done on a futon on the floor and the client remains clothed throughout the treatment.
 If it is difficult or uncomfortable for a receiver to lie down, then the shiatsu massage can be done on a massage bed or as a chair massage.

 The actual word shiatsu is a Japanese word that translates approximately as ‘finger pressure’, from the Japanese words ‘shi’ and ‘atsu’.